Maximize clinical utility and sensitivity for your patients

 Validation of assays

-Molecular barcoding allows to improve sensitivity and precision in NGS assays by many orders of magnitude.
+Molecular barcoding allows for improved sensitivity and precision in NGS assays by many orders of magnitude.
 While the regular error rate in NGS is of the order of 1/100, barcoding technologies enable us to reduce the error rate to 1/10,000 or even 1/10,000,000.
 The varvis® software is capable of processing different kinds of molecular barcodes and call variants accurately.

 Performance of difference molecular barcoding technologies